 Parks and Recreation is a relief.
 It’s easy to write stories about human fallibility and evil.
 It’s hard to make those topics shine.
 But it’s damn near impossible to write compellingly about human compassion and bonding, and so Michael Schur has pulled off a miracle with this fulfilling and generous workplace comedy classic.
 There is now no excuse to not shine a little light and camaraderie into our bleak TV landscape, because Parks and Recreation proves that stakes and conflict can still exist amidst respect and an easygoing tone (not to mention lots of great character humor).
 As a bonus, it underlined the pride and necessity of civic participation in an era where it was never more necessary.
 This heartwarming finale is more enjoyable with a working knowledge of the show and characters, so go back and watch the whole thing again.

-Also watch: “Woman Of the Year”, “Andy And April’s Fancy Party”
+Also watch: “The Fight”, “Andy And April’s Fancy Party”

 “Cooperative Calligraphy”, Community